arunnegi-07/DSA/Linked_List/03-RemovingCycle/Intuition.md

 #### Now, Let's take another Case:

 **Example 2:**<br>
-    This is the Case when loop is starting from 'head' itself and we will see what problem will come if you apply the same approach as above here and then we will see what to add in our code in order to handle this case.
+    This is the Case when loop is starting from ```head``` itself and we will see what problem will come if we apply the same approach as above here and then we will see what to add in our code in order to handle this case.

     Step 1: